mocoker/Substitution-Cipher/README.md

 Substitution Cipher Algorithm

 # About
-This algorithm was developed for educational use my me.
+This algorithm was developed for educational purpose my me.
 Contributions are welcome